-The following is a list of the visual competences that would be required to build an autonomous automobile.
+The following is a list of the visual competences that would be required to build an advanced driver assistance system.
 To give some structure to the list, three environments that exhibit increasing levels of difficulty for visual interpretation are identified: highways, city streets, and off-road environments.
 Highways are highly-structured and controlled environments in the sense that there are a limited number of visual scenarios and object behaviours.
 On the other hand, city streets are far less structured and are not easy to control in the sense that the visual environment will vary a great deal and there will be many objects, each of which may exhibit unexpected behaviours.
-In theory, the off-road environment should be the easiest scenario because the behaviour of the autonomous vehicle is not greatly constrained but, on the other hand, the variability in the visual environment is considerably increased.
+In theory, the off-road environment should be the easiest scenario because the behaviour of the autonomous vehicle is not greatly constrained but, on the other hand, the variability in the visual environment may be considerably increased compared with the previous two environments.